esaSPICEservice/ess-plugin/README.md

 https://www.cosmos.esa.int/web/spice/operational-kernels

-### Usage
+### Multi Mission Usage

 * Open Cosmographia
 * In the main menu, navigate to the option `File > Run Script...`
-* Select the `cosmo_main.py` script
+* Select the `cosmo_main.py` script.
-* In the landing page, select the mission you want to work with (currently JUICE/)
+* In the landing page, select the mission you want to work with.
-* Extra option `Scenes` is added to the main menu.
-This will be your entry point to interact with the plugin ...
+* A configuration dialog will guide you with the required entries to create an scene.

+### JUICE PTR Usage

+* Open Cosmographia
+* In the main menu, navigate to the option `File > Run Script...`
+* Select the `juice_ptr.py` script.
+* A PTR editor dialog will appear allowing to introduce a pointing requests that can be visualized, using the OSVE software in the background.